chirag-99/Credit-Card-Fraud-Analysis/README.md

 Observation 3: Wood and Baker Inc are under potential threats where major number of small transactions were made over the span of 1 year

 To confirm the observations about card holders 2,18 and 25, the data about who are the authorized users of those cards and what are their spending patterns would be required.
-This analysis helps to analyze and warn the credit card users about the unobserved and repitative spending patterns on their card to maintain precaution.
+This analysis helps to analyze and warn the credit card users about the unobserved and repetative spending patterns on their card to maintain precaution.